 David Van Hammen, M.A., has lived and traveled in the Middle East and North Africa for over 20 years.
 He is fluent in Yemeni and Egyptian Arabic.
 He was trained by the Peace Corps as an Arabic Language instructor.

-Adam Van Houten, B.F.A.-art education, has been teaching photography and other art classes for TCAPS since 2004.
+Adam Van Houten, M.A.-curriculum and teaching, B.F.A.-art education, has been teaching photography and other art classes for TCAPS since 2004.
 Photography is part of his art-making process, and he has been using Prezi in the classroom since 2009.

 Alice VanZoeren, B.S.-natural history, is a local freelance naturalist.
 She has taught NMC-EES classes since 1993 and works with local schools, the Leelanau Conservancy, and Sleeping Bear Dunes National Lakeshore.
 Birds and especially Piping Plovers are her major focus.